-Our Dancing Fish gallery is pretty much a live-in gallery.
-It embraces all the art and craft displayed in the rooms, lounge, around the pool and gardens and also include our top-notch Cultural Heritage centre where the stories and development of art and craft of the region is told in colourful panels.
+Our Dancing Fish gallery is a live-in, ‘dancing’ gallery.
+It embraces all the art and craft displayed in the rooms, lounge, around the pool and gardens – including our top-notch Cultural Heritage centre where one can get the stories and development of the art and craft of the Soutpansberg & Limpopo valley in a colourful nutshell.
 Madi a Thavha was privileged to get the two seasoned and creative anthropologists, Petra Terblanche and Harold Kolkman to curate the centre and its valuable resources.
-Our Textile & Design studio at the lodge and the library and Resource room are all embraced in the Dancing Fish Gallery’s dance.
+Our own Textile & Design studio, the library books and Resource room are all jiving with the Dancing Fish Gallery!

 The Dancing Fish gallery is a living and live-in gallery.
 It presents the multi-faceted, sum total of all the art and craft and heritage exhibited and treasured in and around the lodge as a whole.
-It invites the Cultural Heritage centre, the Resource room and library, our Textile & Design studio, our CraftArt shop and YOU... to dance with.Get the insider story
+It invites the Cultural Heritage centre, the Resource room and library books, our Textile & Design studio, our CraftArt shop and YOU, to jive with!
+You are welcome, shall we step in?Get the insider story

-Only a mobile-click away from the big wide world, yet to live closer to the earth, grounded in the Ubuntu culture of rural communities, give rural artists and crafters the novelty of developing a unique "rural-hip" style we admire and love to support.Meet the creator
+Rural CraftArtists are only a mobile-click away from the big wide world, yet to live closer to earth and to be grounded in the Ubuntu culture of rural communities, give them the chance to develop a fresh, unique, "rural-hip" style that we admire and love to support.Meet the creator

 "The friendliness and hospitality of the owner family and the staff are just grand.
 We can recommend this lodge a 100%."Gundula and Volker Deutsch, Germany